felixzhuologist/fidl/README.md

   - for [`Const`s](#decl), to resolve their value, and
   - for`TypeConstructor`s, to set their [`Type`](#type).

+The compilation process does other things like validate the library name and do attribute checking.

 TODO: go through some compilation examples of the above

 Once this step is complete, the `flat::Library` contains all the necessary information